WSLockhart/WSLockhart.github.io/physics.md

 ![physics image](/images/physics_diagram.png)

-> "The effort to understand the universe is one of the very few things that lifts human life a little above the level of farce, and gives it some of the grace of tragedy." - Steven Weinberg, 1979 Nobel Laureate
+> "Nature uses only the longest threads to weave her patterns, so each small piece of her fabric reveals the organization of the entire tapestry." - Richard Feynman

 What is reality, and how can we understand it?
-More precisely, how can we build a mathematical framework to describe the patterns we observe in Nature?
+More precisely, how can we build a mathematical model to describe the patterns we observe in Nature?
 This is the starting point for the most fundamental of all the branches of science.
 On this page you'll find a few of my favorite resources, past projects, and other miscellanea related to the study of physics.

 ---